Verso Books

-Verso Books (formerly New Left Books) is a left-wing publishing house based in London and New York City, founded in 1970 by the staff of New Left Review and includes Tariq Ali and Perry Anderson on its board of directors.
+Verso Books (formerly New Left Books) is a publishing house based in London and New York City.
+Founded in 1970 by the staff of the New Left Review, it has Tariq Ali and Perry Anderson on its board of directors.
+According to its website, it is the largest independent, radical publishing house in the English-speaking world, publishing one hundred books a year.
+Harper's described it as "Anglo-America's preeminent radical press," and The Sunday Times called it "a rigorously intelligent publisher."

-History
+Operations

-In 1970, Verso Books began as a paperback imprint.
+In 1970, Verso Books began as a paperback imprint of New Left Books and became its sole imprint.
 It established itself as a publisher of nonfiction works on international politics.
 Verso Books has also periodically published fiction over its history.
-The publisher gained early recognition for translations of books by European thinkers and Continental philosophy, especially those from the Frankfurt School, and its affiliation with Marxist and neo-Marxist writers.
-Verso Books' best-selling title is the autobiography of Rigoberta Menchú, who was awarded the Nobel Peace Prize in 1992.

 On April 8, 2014 Verso began bundling DRM-free e-books with print purchases made through its website.
-Verso's managing director, Jacob Stevens, stated that he expected the new offer on the Verso website to contribute £200,000 to the publisher's revenue in its first year helping to "shake up how publishers relate to their readership, and help to support independent publishing".
+Verso's managing director and US publisher, Jacob Stevens, stated that he expected the new offer on the Verso website to contribute £200,000 to the publisher's revenue in its first year helping to "shake up how publishers relate to their readership, and help to support independent publishing".

-In 2019, Verso Books launched its fiction imprint, Verso Fiction.
-The fiction editor, Cian McCourt, said, "We want to publish bold, intelligent writing that’s politically astute, but not dogmatic or charmless."
+In 2019, Verso Books launched a dedicated fiction imprint, Verso Fiction.
+The fiction editor, Cian McCourt, said, "We want to publish bold, intelligent writing that's politically astute, but not dogmatic or charmless."
+In an article titled, "The best (and worst) fiction books of 2023," The Telegraph said of the imprint, "But the gem has been Verso, our closest thing to a mainstream radical publisher.
+It’s building one of Britain’s most interesting fiction lists."

+Verso Books titles are distributed in the United States by Penguin Random House.

+The publishing house is known to host many events in the United States and the UK, focusing on radical politics and history.

+Sexual harassment grievance

+In 2021, Verso was publicly accused of poorly handling an internal sexual harassment grievance brought by a former publicist employed in the company's US office against its long-time publisher, Jacob Stevens.
+She described the incident in a Medium piece thus: "He then said, of my hiring, 'We needed someone nice to look at in the office besides Wes.'”
+She claims that this remark caused severe depression and self-harm.
+The board of directors responded with a public apology and updates on their sexual harassment policy.
+However, they likewise maintain that their procedures were properly followed, as determined by an independent review.

+Marston Book Services bankruptcy

+In September 2024, Verso launched a crowdfunding campaign via the website Kickstarter, in response to the bankruptcy of its UK distributor, Marston Book Services.
+UK-based United Independent Distributors, of which Marston was a subsidiary, had entered administration on 25 July 2024.

+Verso expected that the revenue crowdfunding campaign would allow it to publish its planned Autumn 2024 catalogue and pay for expenses as it transitioned to a new distribution arrangement with Macmillan Distribution.